ZiyuHe404/ZiyuHe404.github.io/_pages/about.md

 ---

-I am a senior undergraduate student at the School of Physics, [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/), fortunate to be advised by [Prof. Franco Nori](https://scholar.google.com/citations?user=SRUYLREAAAAJ&hl=en), [Prof. Ze-Liang Xiang](https://scholar.google.com/citations?user=akB8u4sAAAAJ&hl=en&oi=ao), [Prof. Xueyue (Sherry) Zhang](https://xueyue-sherry-zhang.github.io/), [Prof. Gyu-Boong Jo](https://ultracold.ust.hk/group/pi-gyu-boong-jo-ph-d), and [Prof. Zhi-Hui Peng](https://scholar.google.com/citations?user=4WNrhBIAAAAJ&hl=en).

-Driven by a passion for physics, I aim to contribute to advancements in technology and explore exotic phenomena.
-My experiences range from the theoretical design of a router within a dual-rail waveguide to the experimental exploration of two-dimensional ultracold atoms.
+Driven by a passion for physics, I aim to explore exotic phenomena.
+My experiences range from the theoretical calculation of scattering matrix within a dual-rail waveguide to the experimental exploration of two-dimensional ultracold atoms.
 With a strong foundation in both theoretical and experimental physics, and a keen ability to communicate and collaborate, I am eager to delve deeper into the this exciting area.

 Research Interests
 ======